dmikalova/keyforge-scripts/amasser/README.md

 - Syncs run in the background - once started the extension popup can be closed without interrupting the sync.
 - Syncs are atomic - if an error occurs the next sync will pick up where it left off.
 - Syncs can automatically run daily while the browser is open and on each visit or deck scan in MV as long as you are logged in to each site.
+- Option to add DoK links to MV.
 - Includes fun, inspiring, and thought-provoking quotes to ponder while waiting for the sync to complete.
-- Brilliant graphic design that is bright enough to be seen across the Crucible all the way from Hub City to the Macis Swamps.
+- Brilliant graphic design that is bright enough to be seen across the Crucible all the way from Hub City to the Macis Swamp.

 ## Known issues